 - Students should carefully research module availability and keep in mind that subject departments at Warwick may not correspond to subject areas in the home university

 - Some subject areas may give priority to students who are based with them

-The standard workload for a student at Warwick is 4 full modules (120 CATS/60 ECTS).
+The standard workload for a full year student at Warwick is 4 full modules (120 CATS/60 ECTS).
 Inbound students should meet this expectation.
 Students wishing to take a reduced workload to allow them to undertake research will need to provide endorsement from their home Study Abroad Co-ordinator, together with acknowledgement from the Study Abroad Co-ordinator in their base department at Warwick

 Students may request to Audit modules, this will not carry any credit

 Students will not be able to register for modules in excess of 120 CATS/60 ECTS

 This is the full load for our home students, and our experience tells us that inbound students, who already have to adapt to a new system, are strongly disadvantaged if they try to do too much.
 Please remember that each module will require extensive weekly reading as well as active participation in seminars (including some individual or group presentations).

 - Most modules are year-long, meaning that students have a wider selection of modules if they start their placement September/October.
 Arriving in January may restrict module availability and students are advised consider the part-year module handbook very carefully.